 Events are FREE and open to everyone

-Whitworth Studies aims to encourage and support a wide range of research projects between the Whitworth and Art History and Visual Studies (AHVS), artists, other parts of the University of Manchester, and visiting researchers from other universities.
+Whitworth Studies aims to encourage and support a wide range of research projects between the Whitworth and Art History and Cultural Practices (AHCP), artists, other parts of the University of Manchester, and visiting researchers from other universities.
 This research activity will result in exhibitions, conferences, lecture series, events, performances, and research on the Whitworth’s collections.

 Internationally recognised researchers, from the University of Manchester and beyond, will give public lectures and presentations of many kinds, as well as artists talking about their work.